fsi-hack4autism/video-learner-insight-transformation/README.md

 # Video Learner Insights (Use Case 2)

-## Goals
-1. Sign In + Upload Video + View all sessions in one place
-	- Log In
-	- Take the video that has been recorded
-	- Push the video to a repository

-2. Interaction with BCBA and Parents
-	- Chat Functionality
-	- Express Reactions at certain parts of time frame in video
-	- Be able to see this interaction when you open the video

-3. Add AI
-	- Speech to Text (create a transcription)
-	- Sentiment Analysis
-	- Extract insights from the patient's video repo - eye signals, key words being spoken

 ## Team Split

 1. LOGIN: Create a login component that allows a user (parent, therapist, etc...) to login into the application.
 This can be through social media, or through AAD.
 Incorporate security best practices.
 Store all user data into a database.